TooFuW/ChromeExtension_ChessComHelper/README.md

 Version: 1.0

-ChessComHelper is a Chrome extension that highlights your threatened pieces on Chess.com.
-Whenever your pieces are in danger of being captured by an opponent, they will be highlighted in red for better visibility and analysis during the game.
+ChessComHelper is a Chrome extension that highlights the threatened pieces on Chess.com.
+Whenever a piece is in danger of being captured, it will be highlighted in red for better visibility and analysis during the game.

 ## Features